Chibs5/Repo-1/README.md

 # First-Repository
-A repository that consists of short notes of various occassions/meetings. thank you
+A repository that consists of short notes of various occasions/meetings. thank you

+Still adding more